-

 Which market sectors have been particularly active recently?

-These sectors include industrial companies, private banks and insurers.
+These sectors predominantly include industrial companies, private banks and insurers.

-One could also note an increase in inbound migrations and crossborder transactions mergers, particularly in the field of regulated financial service providers.
+One could also ascertain an increase in inbound migrations and crossborder transactions mergers, also in the field of regulated financial service providers.

 Furthermore, the FinTech market continues to be active.
 The same applies to start-up companies in the field of distributed ledger technologies.
 This could be seen as a consequence of the Blockchain Act which regulates distributed ledger services and the token economy.
 It is observed that newly incorporated start-ups in the Fintech scene are pursuing token-based business purposes as they find an adequate legal framework in Liechtenstein.